 Sales As an Individual

 - It’s All In The Mindset: Selling is more than a profession, it is a way of life.
 Practice it to make it your second nature and develop it to positively affect all your life areas and mindset.

 - Misconception of Sales Profession: There are more lies told about sales than the truth told about the real world.
 Believe in the positive effect of a sales professional in a customer’s life and the value that is added to their life or business and be the ambassador of this perception change.

-- No Need for Force A Client to Buy: You cannot force a prospect to buy, but you can help him to take the right decision.
+- No Need to Force a Client to Buy: You cannot force a prospect to buy, but you can help him/her to take the right decision.
 It is the salespeople who rely on pushing and redundant influencing that fail the perception and result of sales.
 Be the real consultant and an innovative solution provider.

 - Sharpen to Question and Understand: Unlike what we have been raised to do, in sales is not about how well you present your product but how well you understand your customer, ask the right question to clarify their needs and tailor your solution.

 - Guide the Customer Through: Most sales reps rely on a customer to coach them through a sale and get proud to merely responding fast to clients’ requests.
 Whereas star sales people coach the customer and guide them within their decision process.

 - Ranking Salespeople Performance: while it is necessary to rank to have a visibility of your team levels and progress to set plans and goals, it might not be ultimate to publish it to the entire team in order not to create: discouragement, and less cooperation.
 Hence the best solution would be to post top performers only, and individually share the needed ranking to create motivation and setting smart personal goals.